 It is a vision of a church that will join all other churches of the world in supporting and advancing the great commission.

-Agape House of Worship (AHOW) is a growing, dynamic and contemporary church for people of diverse cultures and backgrounds.
-The church was established in February 2006, following a calling and a burden placed by God on the lead pastor, Jide Lawore to start a new parish of The Redeemed Christian Church of God in the Linden/Roselle area of New Jersey.
-Following discussions with Pastor Lawore’s pastor at the time, AHOW was inaugurated on February 12, 2006.
+Agape House of Worship (AHOW) is a growing, dynamic, contemporary, non-denomination church attracting people of diverse cultures and backgrounds.
+The church was birthed following a calling and a burden placed by God on the lead pastor, Jide Lawore to plant a church in the Linden/Roselle area.
+After server months of meeting, prayer and careful planning in his house the church with about ten of his friends, the church was officially inaugurated on February 12, 2006.

 The first Sunday Service was held at Nuno’s Pavilion, 300 Roselle St, Linden, on February 19, 2006, with about 20 adult members.
 AHOW continued to meet at Nuno’s Pavilion until May 2007 when it moved to a hall at the Polish Legion of American Veterans (PLAV), at 2526 Grier Avenue, also in Linden.
 At PLAV, the Lord continued to bless the church as more and more people were added.

 About the same time of the move to PLAV, the Lord led AHOW’s leadership to start a building fundraising campaign tagged “Arise and Build.”
 The campaign led into the purchase and reconstruction, into a beautiful house of worship, of an abandoned building that used to be a bar.
 And in September 2009, AHOW moved into this building at 302 E. 9th Avenue, Roselle.
 God’s blessing was much more evident in the project because all these happened during a great global economic recession.